When buying the assets of a business, some are subject to sales or use tax, while others are not.

 The following items (tangible personal property) are subject to sales tax:

-Generally, the sales tax should be collected by the seller and then paid to the Department.
-However, if the seller does not collect the sales tax, then the buyer must pay use tax directly to the Department on the tangible personal property acquired in a business purchase.
+Sales tax should be collected by the seller and then paid to the department.
+If the seller does not collect the sales tax, then the buyer must pay use tax directly to the department on the tangible personal property acquired in a business purchase.

 Items not subject to retail sales tax